BOBBYBASECAMP/jasper/README.md

 # **BYI**

-I have mild humor, as in "KYS" "DIE" and phrases related to those: If you feel uncomfortable with my humor, I'd rather for you to not interact.
+*I have mild humor, as in "KYS" "DIE" and phrases related to those: If you feel uncomfortable with my humor, I'd rather for you to not interact.
--

 I am sometimes off tab, please be patient!
--

 I use LOTS of caps
--

 I jokingly use emoticons, don't think I'm actually using them genuinely.
--

 I misspell a WHOLEEE lot please ignore it lol

 # **DNI**